-First let's take a look at what spells Discipline has at its disposal in Legion and what the primary purpose of these spells are in a raid or dungeon environment.
-We will get to how these spells function from a priority perspective later on.
+First, let's take a look at what spells Discipline has at its disposal in Legion and what the primary purpose of these spells are in a raid or dungeon environment.
+We will get to how these spells function from a priority perspective in the Disc Priest rotation later on.

 Baseline Discipline SpellsHealing Spells

-- Power Word: Radiance - An expensive, fast way to apply Atonement to 3 targets at a time.
-Plea costs the same as Power Word: Radiance at 6 Atonements applied.
+- Power Word: Radiance - An expensive, fast way to apply Atonement to 5 targets at a time.
+Often utilized to prepare for large burst damage on the group.

 - Power Word: Shield - A solid absorb with a cooldown reduced by Haste, the most efficient way to apply Atonement.